Skip to Main Content

 Strength and Resilience: At Home And Abroad

 Across the nation each March, we celebrate Women’s History Month.
-It is a time set aside to recognize the historical contributions made by women and especially in the Department of Veterans Affairs, to highlight women in military service.
+It is a time set aside to recognize the historical contributions made by women and especially in the Department of Veterans & Military Families, to highlight women in military service.
 Women have served in the military as far back as the Revolutionary War and now serve today in combat roles.
 For civilians who have not served in the uniformed services it may be difficult to fully understand the strength and resiliency required to serve.

 In recent weeks, it’s been all but impossible to escape international news on the war in Ukraine.
 Although there are no US combat boots on the ground, I cannot help but analogize the civilian Ukrainian women who are bearing the burdens of war to women in US military service.
 It is difficult for me to conceptualize what it must be like, as a mother, a professional, a homeowner, and a daughter, to flee your home with nothing but a backpack and the clothes on your back.
 I’ve wondered in the last few days if I’d be brave enough.